 Bowl Gouges on Spindles: Can They Be Used Safely?

-In terms of shaping wood, a spindle gouge is good for working on cylindrical or round surfaces, while a detail gouge is better suited for more minor, more intricate work.
-The main difference between the two is the size and shape of the cutting edge.
-A spindle gouge has a more slender, tapered blade suited for working on larger surfaces without leaving too much material behind.
-A detail gouge has a more minor, sharper edge that can get into tighter spaces and create more delicate details.
+If you’re looking to shape wood, a spindle gouge works well on cylindrical or round surfaces, while a detail gouge is better for smaller, more detailed work.
+The main difference between the two is the sharp edge.
+The blade of a spindle gouge is thin and tapered, which makes it good for cutting large surfaces without leaving too much material behind.
+This type of gouge has a short, sharp edge that can get into tight spots and create fine details.

 Is a spindle gouge the same as a roughing gouge?